 Removing the coating

-- Grinding is the simplest and quickest way to remove most of the galvanized coating.
-It’s good enough for most jobs and welding procedures, but it always leaves zinc residue behind.
+- Grinding is the simplest and quickest removal method.
+It’s good enough for most jobs and procedures, but it always leaves zinc residue behind.

-- After that, you can use flame cleaning with an oxyfuel torch.
+- You can use flame cleaning with an oxyfuel torch.
 This method doesn’t leave residues, but it generates a lot of fumes.

 - You can also use sandblasting if you have large surfaces to clean.
 But it requires full-body protection except if you use a blasting cabinet.